 Whether you have a gas or electric water heater, cold water generally enters the tank from the top and travels down to the bottom for storage.
 The burner or thermostat heats the water as needed from the bottom, then sends it back up through the top of the tank and to your home's water fixtures.
 Storage water heaters are also usually covered in thick, heavy layers of insulation to retain heat and prevent it from escaping externally.

 At Ultimate Heating & Cooling in Denver, we recommend having your water heater inspected regularly to ensure it's working properly, and doing it before winter arrives is smart so you have plenty of time to address any issues that do arise.
+While our team focuses on replacing water heaters (instead of repairing), we are here to help when that time comes.
 Our family-owned business has proudly served the Denver area for more than 20 years!
-Contact us today to schedule your furnace/heating system service appointment.
+Contact us today to schedule your furnace/heating system replacement service appointment.